 Moving on, the soundtrack was alright.
 Shockingly, it was mainly composed of synth beats, which seems like an absolute risk to take when making a movie about computers.
 It sounds like what the kids these days listen to in a club, and by listen to I mean have pounded into their ears until the sonic waves rupture their internal organs, although they can’t feel their pain because the sonic vibrations are just that strong.
 Joking aside, the music did fit alright with the movie and it while it felt bland, that’s completely okay, because “bland” reflects Blackhat perfectly.

 And since Blackhat received such a lackluster score, it’s only fitting that the score receive lackluster treatment.
-Whichever numbskull mixed the sound for this movie needs a swift kick in the teeth, because for about half the film I couldn’t hear the soft-spoken dialogue over the music and I was simply content to fall asleep rather than attempt to follow the disjointed chaos.
-Now, whenever two or more characters were speaking Chinese, their dialogue was subtitled.
-Since you could simply read their lines on the screen during these moments, this film was easier to understand when it’s characters were speaking fucking Chinese instead of English.
+Whoever mixed the sound for this movie needs to be retrained, because for about half the film I couldn’t hear the soft-spoken dialogue over the music and I was simply content to fall asleep rather than attempt to follow the disjointed chaos.
+On the other hand, whenever two or more characters were speaking Chinese, their dialogue was subtitled.
+Since you could simply read their lines on the screen during these moments, this film was easier to understand when it’s characters were speaking a different language than the main language of the picture.

 Usually, I would thank (or in this case, viciously condemn) the composers, Harry Gregson-Williams and Atticus Ross, except according to the former, none of their music was actually used for the film.
-Frankly, it’s not clear whether they were actually hired so they could have none of their work reach the final film, or whether Mr. Gregson-Williams is trying to divest his name of what is the worst box office bomb in the history of Hollywood.
+Frankly, it’s not clear whether they were actually hired so they could have none of their work reach the final film, or whether Mr. Gregson-Williams is trying to divest his name from this box-office bomb.

 It is just a flat out bad movie, and you shouldn’t watch it.
 Hitting yourself in the face with a hammer is a more enjoyable experience.